Ga. Comp. R. & Regs. 85-1-.07

 2. The referee may stop a bout by disqualifying both contestants if he or she reasonably believes the contestants are not boxing in earnest.

-(c)Referee's duties.
+(c)Referee's Duties.

-1.Pre-show Instructions.
+1.Pre-Show Instructions.
 Referees shall meet with the contestants and with each chief second appointed by the contestants prior to the beginning of the show and during that meeting shall inform each party of the rules applicable to each fight as well as the in-ring conduct expected from each contestant and second assisting in the corner of each contestant.

 2.Pre-Bout Confirmation of Officials and Physician.
 Prior to calling for the sounding of the bell to begin each bout, the referee in the ring will confirm that the ringside physician as well as each judge assigned to the bout is in place at ringside.

 3.Touching Contestants.
-The referee shall not touch the competing boxers except when one or both contestants fails to obey the break command.
+The referee shall not touch the competing boxers except when one or both fails to obey the break command.

 4.Count: How to Proceed.
 The referee's count is the official count.
 When a contestant is knocked down, the referee shall order the opponent to retire to the furthest corner of the ring, pointing to that corner.
 Once the opponent has so retired to the farthest neutral corner the referee will immediately pick up the timekeeper's count.
 The referee shall then audibly announce the passing of each second, accompanying the count upward with motions of his or her arm, indicating the count with visual finger counts at the end of each second.
 The referee may cease counting if the opponent fails to remain in the neutral corner until the count is complete.
 No contestant who is knocked down shall be allowed to resume boxing until the referee has finished counting eight.
 The contestant may take the count either on the floor or standing.